deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 This guide addresses that gap.
 It walks through building a privacy-first home network from scratch using affordable, consumer-accessible tools: the GL.iNet Flint 2 (GL-MT6000), NordVPN, and Tailscale.
 The Flint 2 ($159.99 at date of publishing) is an excellent fit for this setup.
 It runs OpenWrt-based firmware with native support for VPN clients and Tailscale, offers Wi-Fi 6 and 2.5G Ethernet, and provides an accessible admin interface that balances power with usability.
 NordVPN Basic covers always-on encrypted internet traffic and city-switchable streaming at an introductory price of $81.36 for 24 months.
 Tailscale provides secure remote access to your entire home network at no cost.
 The free plan supports up to 100 devices and 3 users, which is more than sufficient for a typical household.

 All that is required for this setup are your existing devices (Windows or Linux PCs, Android phone), the free applications listed above, and the GL.iNet Flint 2 (GL-MT6000).
 No additional hardware, no paid subscriptions beyond NordVPN, and no modifications to your ISP modem.
 This setup also works with Apple devices -- Tailscale and NordVPN both have native iOS and macOS clients, and the process is effectively the same: install the app, sign in with your identity provider, and the device joins your network.
 An intermediate user should expect to complete the full setup in approximately 1-2 hours, assuming their devices and tools match the conditions described in this guide.

+**Disclaimer:** This guide documents a working home network configuration based on the author's own testing.
+It is not endorsed by or affiliated with Tailscale, NordVPN, or GL.iNet.
+Some aspects of this setup, particularly running Tailscale and a VPN client simultaneously on the router, fall outside the vendors' officially supported configurations.
+If you run into issues, please troubleshoot using this guide and community resources before contacting vendor support.
+Do not expect these companies to support a configuration their documentation does not recommend.

 ## Contents